Mast Rake Calculator

 Why mast rake matters:

-• Aft rake moves the center of effort (CE) aft, reducing weather helm
+• Aft rake moves the center of effort (CE) aft, increasing weather helm

-• Forward rake moves CE forward, reducing lee helm (or increasing weather helm)
+• Forward rake moves CE forward, reducing weather helm and eventually producing lee helm

 Measuring mast rake: Hang a weight on a string (plumb bob) from the masthead.
 Measure the horizontal distance from where the string falls to the base of the mast.
 Rake = arctan(horizontal offset / mast height).